NAVY SET TO RECRUIT CIVILIANS INTO SEABEE UNITS

 Seabees recruits at Camp Peary, VirginiaAfrican American Seabees training in Virginia

-Left: Seabees practice constructing a sand roadway at Camp Peary, Virginia.
-After completing three weeks of boot training at Camp Allen, and later at its successor, Camp Peary, both in Virginia, Seabees were formed into construction battalions or other types of construction units.
+Left: Seabees practice constructing a sand roadway at Camp Peary near Williamsburg, Virginia.
+After completing 3 weeks of boot training at Camp Allen in Norfolk, Virginia, and later at its successor, Camp Peary, Seabees were formed into construction battalions or other types of construction units.
 A standard construction battalion originally was set at 32 officers and 1,073 men, but from time to time the complement varied in number.
-As the war progressed and construction projects became larger and more complex, more than one battalion frequently had to be assigned to a base.
+As the war progressed and construction projects became larger and more complex, more than 1 battalion frequently had to be assigned to a base.
 For efficient administrative control, these battalions were organized into a regiment.
-When necessary, two or more regiments were organized into a brigade, and, as required, two or more brigades were organized into a naval construction force.
-For example, 55,000 Seabees were assigned to Okinawa and the 190 battalions on the island were organized into 11 regiments and four brigades.
+When necessary, 2 or more regiments were organized into a brigade, and, as required, 2 or more brigades were organized into a naval construction force.
+For example, 55,000 Seabees were assigned to Okinawa and the 190 battalions on the island were organized into 11 regiments and 4 brigades.

 Right: This group of African American Seabees trained at Camp Allen and Camp Bradford near Norfolk, Virginia, where they were taught, as were all Seabees, military discipline and the use of light arms.
 Although technically support troops, Seabees, particularly during the early days of base development in the Pacific, frequently found themselves in combat against the enemy.